kineticstoolkit/kineticstoolkit_doc/src/numpy_indexing_slicing_filtering_1d.md

 ## 💪 Exercise 2

 We measured the step length of a person during 10 steps.
-Here are the measurements:
+Here are these measurements:

 ```{code-cell} ipython3
 step_length = np.array(